rezabakhtiari/ErikHellman.github.io/_posts/2016-04-23-first-post.markdown

 image: /assets/android.png
 ---
 ### Welcome to my page!
-My name is Reza Bakhtiari and currently I am a researcher in physics department of Hamburg university, Germany. here you'll find more...
+My name is Reza Bakhtiari and currently I am a Data Scientist / Consultant in A1Digital in München (and Wien).